Sutton Lane Allotment Society

 THIS CONSTITUTION was adopted as the constitution of the Sutton Lane Allotment Society at a meeting of allotment holders held on 9th July 2005. but subject to revisions as follows;

-Revised and approved at the 2014, 2017 and 2018 AGM’s
+Revised and approved at the 2014, 2017, 2018, 2022 and 2023 AGMs

 Revised Clause 6 a+g) membership amended in principle at AGM 2016, Honorary and Social Membership definitions Incorporated as Management Policy Document 01 in 2018